 The first step to fixing a jammed sewing machine is checking the needle and bobbin.
 Make sure that both are of size, straight, and in their proper place before moving on to threading check for any knots or dirt which can cause jamming!

 Last but not least make sure your tension is okay by turning it all the way up and then down again from time to time.

 It’s true that sewing can be both fun and frustrating, but when your stitches don’t work then the frustration levels go up.
 Troubleshooting stitch issues will make it less of a hassle as you avoid those annoying emotions.

-Most stitch problems are common can be solved simply quickly before resorting to more complicated or expensive fixes- like using professional repairmen for example!
+Most stitch problems are common and can be solved simply quickly before resorting to more complicated or expensive fixes- like using professional repairers for example!

 Robert Patricia is a data analytic and content creator.
 He has worked extensively with large data sets to glean insights for both public and private sector clients.
 He has used this knowledge to create compelling content for brands across the internet.
 Albert also enjoys creating content for websites and social media.
 He is an expert at creating catchy headlines and understands how to capture the attention of readers.